bro-academy/HTML-course-3/topic-2-git.md

 **[Amending Your Past Commits with Git](https://css-irl.info/amending-your-past-commits-with-git/)** - A guide to correcting previous commits using Git, which is useful for fixing errors and improving the change history.

-**[Modern Version Control with Git Series](https://www.smashingmagazine.com/2011/07/modern-version-control-with-git-series/)** - A series of articles on Smashing Magazine dedicated to modern version control methods using Git.

 **[Tracking Code Changes with Git Log](https://www.atatus.com/blog/tracking-code-changes-with-git-log/)** - A guide to using `git log` for effectively tracking code changes, simplifying revision and project history analysis.

 **[What Is Git Branch and How to Use It](https://www.atatus.com/blog/what-is-git-branch-and-how-to-use-it/)** and **[What Is Git Checkout Remote Branch: Benefits & Best Practices](https://www.atatus.com/blog/what-is-git-checkout-remote-branch-benefits-best-practices/)** - Articles dedicated to working with branches in Git, including creating, switching, and using remote branches.
 They offer tips on best practices and explain the benefits of various approaches.

-### Pull request

-🟢 **[Common Questions Everyone Has When Making Their First Pull Request (& Answers)](https://www.codecademy.com/resources/blog/tips-for-first-pull-request-in-github/)** - An article from Codecademy offering answers to common questions that developers may have when creating their first pull request on GitHub.
-It provides useful tips and best practices for beginners.

 ## GitHub

 🟢 **[GitHub Flow (Forking Workflow)](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow)** - A guide from Atlassian explaining how the forking workflow works on GitHub.
 This approach allows developers to create personal copies (forks) of repositories for development without affecting the original project.

 **[GitHub vs. GitLab](https://www.atatus.com/blog/github-vs-gitlab/)** - An article comparing two popular code management platforms: GitHub and GitLab.
 It examines the key features of each platform, their advantages and disadvantages, to help you choose the most suitable tool for your project.

+### Pull request

+🟢 **[Common Questions Everyone Has When Making Their First Pull Request (& Answers)](https://www.codecademy.com/resources/blog/tips-for-first-pull-request-in-github/)** - An article from Codecademy offering answers to common questions that developers may have when creating their first pull request on GitHub.
+It provides useful tips and best practices for beginners.

 ## Markdown